ImaneBenHassine/Apache-Spark/SparkETL/README.md

 - format : org.elasticsearch.spark.sql
 - es.port : 9200
 - es.nodes : localhost
+- es.nodes.wan.only: true if data comes from Cloud
 - name of the index and the type : indexe/doc

 it will append or modify if already index exists.

     import org.elasticsearch.spark.sql._
     df_orders.write